This escaped convict that's on the loose somewhere out there.

 There are a lot of similarities here.

-And it's amazing how history is repeating itself back in the 30s, ah, nobody's not gonna do any of that.
+Back in the 30s, ah, nobody's not going to do any of that.

-I mean, that nobody's gonna take that.
+I mean, nobody's going to take that.

-Didn't take him seriously.
+They didn't take him seriously.

 Didn't want to face it.

-You know, the world was just uh coming out of World War I, those memories were still lingeringly fresh.
+You know, the world was just coming out of World War I.

 Nobody wanted to rev back up into that kind of mode.